 Being the techy girl that I am I rely on my phone for everything so download the Coachella app ASAP.
 It will help you stay on top of the line-up and who is on what stage and what time.
 As I mentioned previously it is extremely hot so if there’s a gap where there’s nobody you particularly want to watch then spend some time at the pool topping up that perfect California glow.

-One of the advantages to having a VIP ticket is that you get to access an area in the grounds where the toilets are most definitely nicer, there’s shaded areas, misting fans and an air-conditioned bar.
-The queues are shorter and again, there’s more celebs.
+One of the advantages to having a VIP ticket is that you get to access an area in the grounds where the toilets are most definitely nicer, there are shaded areas, misting fans and an air-conditioned bar.
+The queues are shorter and again, there are more celebs.

 I was personally more fussed about the food and having somewhere to sit than who was there, but I did spot Leonardo DiCaprio mooching about in a corner with a gazillion supermodels hanging off him and we did stand in line with David Guetta (who was very moody by the way).